Hadoop Distributed File System – a Solution to Big Data?

 The Hadoop Distributed File System (HDFS) is part of a comprehensive business solution to storing big data for analysis.
-It is a function of Hadoop, and it stores the data for companies wishing to maintain large amounts of data.
+It is a function of Hadoop and it stores the data for companies wishing to maintain large amounts of data.
+If you’re looking for an answer to the big data storage dilemma, HDFS is right for you.
+Here’s a guide to help you understand it better.

 What Is Hadoop Distributed File System?